StefanoHypersonic/Grid_gen/README.md

-# Grid_gen
+# CFD_Propulsion_system
-The following code are useful for CFD application, for now I am going to upload codes related structured meshing of various domain typical of turbomachinery application.
-Enjoy :)
+The following code is a  useful  demo for a future CFD code, that should solve with structured meshing, obtained through conformal transformation, common nozzle and blades configuration including shock waves.
+The code will be based on Godunov type approach vs classical difference schemes.